Healthy Homes Assessment St Leonards

 Home Assessments St Leonards for Rental Properties

-There are numerous things to look over during a home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-There are a few examples:
+There are many things you should look for during the house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+The most common are:

-The repercussions of not having a Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy solutions ruling can be extremely costly for property managers and landlords.
-For expert guidance, contact us now and schedule your rental properties house evaluation.
+The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling could be significant for landlords and property managers.
+For expert assistance, get in touch now and schedule your rental property house assessment.

 home assessments for rental properties